0ldriku/CAF-Annotator/README.md

 1. **Prepare Audio Files and Transcriptions:**
    - Place your audio files in `/files`.
 Then click the transcribe button to transcribe the audio files.
 The transcriptions will be stored in `/results/transcriptions`.
-   - Alternatively, use the Google Colab notebook to transcribe the audio files and store the generated files in `/results/transcriptions`.
+   - - Alternatively, use the [Google Colab notebook](https://colab.research.google.com/github/0ldriku/Maruko/blob/main/Maruko_Whisper.ipynb) to transcribe the audio files and store the generated files in `/results/transcriptions`.
 Check the ["The CPU Usage in the Transcription Step"](#the-cpu-usage-in-the-transcription-step) section for more information.

 2. **Segment Text:**